コンテンツにスキップ

 http://www.nissan-global.com/JP/CITIZENSHIP/NAA/FINALIST/06/

-Mohri, who creates installations that create a sense of invisible forces such as magnetism, gravity, and light by aligning three-dimensional objects made of everyday objects and machines with the environment, focuses on water leaks that can be seen in station premises.
-Since 2009, I have been publishing a fieldwork series called ``Moremore Tokyo,'' which includes photographs of how to deal with this problem.
-Mohri, who sees the origin of artistic ideas as the "beauty of use" in the pre-collage (dexterous work) of station workers trying to stop water leaks by improvising combinations of everyday items, developed this series for this exhibition.
-I worked on a new piece in Yokohama.
-By using a two-dimensional composition that deals with water leakage, we take a humorous and critical look at aspects of cities that we have not yet paid attention to.
-As for future activities, we plan to participate in the exhibition "THE BEGINNINGS (or Open-Ended)" (Potluck Building Gallery) and "Roppongi Crossing 2016" (Mori Art Museum).
+Mohri, who creates installations that incorporate three-dimensional objects made from everyday items and machines into the environment and allow viewers to sense invisible forces such as magnetism, gravity, and light, has been presenting his fieldwork series "More More Tokyo" since 2009, focusing on water leaks he sees in train stations and photographing ways to deal with them.
+Mohri sees the origin of his artistic idea of "beauty of utility" in the puri-collage (dexterous work) of station staff who try to stop water leaks by improvising everyday items together, and developed the series for this exhibition, working on a new work in Yokohama.
+Through two-dimensional compositions that deal with water leaks, he captures the aspects of cities that we have not paid attention to with a humorous and critical eye.
+Upcoming activities include participating in the exhibition "THE BEGINNINGS (or Open-Ended)" (Potluck Building Gallery) and "Roppongi Crossing 2016" (Mori Art Museum).

 Tomoko Yoneda